goaround/gallery-block-lightbox/README.md

 - Supports swipe gestures
 - Around 13 KB, 7 KB gzipped

+## Works with

+* Gallery Block (Default Block)
+* Image Block (Default Block)
+* Gallery (Default Classic Editor Gallery)
+* CoBlocks Gallery Collage / Masonry / Offset / Stacked

+Don't forget to select Link to → Media File for all of your Galleries & Images to work properly.

 ## Installation

 1. Upload the folder `gallery-block-lightbox` to the `/wp-content/plugins/` directory